medjabri1/CSharp-WinForms/README.md

 # CSharp-WinForms
-This repository contains some basic Windows Forms made with CSharp.
+This repository contains some basic Windows Forms made with CSharp .NET.